rpgp/rpgp/docs/SECURITY_STATUS.md

 ## Known Issues

-The used [`rsa`](https://crates.io/crates/rsa) crate is vulnerable to the Marvin attack and potentitally other side channel attacks.
+The used [`rsa`](https://crates.io/crates/rsa) crate is vulnerable to the Marvin attack and potentially other side channel attacks.
 This is being tracked and worked on actively:

 - https://github.com/RustCrypto/RSA/issues/19
 - https://github.com/RustCrypto/RSA/pull/394